 WWNO News Director Eve Troeh sat down with Campanella to learn more.

 A bronze sculpture will be dedicated Thursday in Nacogdoches honoring its prolific architect and builder Diedrich Rulfs.
 The German-born architect designed most of Nacogdoches’ elegant historic homes from the late 1800s to 1926.
-This is the seventh sculpture produced by the organization Friends of Historic Nacogdoches, Inc.
+This is the seventh sculpture produced by the organization Friends of Historic Nacogdoches, Inc. President Jeff Abt said the sculptures are on a heritage walk that is a tribute to the people who made the oldest town in Texas what it is today.

 The French Quarter is alive with music this weekend as the 30th annual French Quarter Festival kicks into high gear.